 Storage

-As per SmPC.
+See SmPC for the formulation used at the site.
 No temperature excursion reporting required to the trial team.
 Follow local SOPs to manage temperature excursions.

-Dispensing quantities
+Dispensing

 Pregnant and breastfeeding women should receive either prednisolone or hydrocortisone instead of dexamethasone (if it’s necessary to change the route of administration, women can switch between prednisolone and hydrocortisone, but the treatment end date should remain the same).
 The regime is identical for Randomisation Part I (corticosteroids for influenza) and Randomisation Part M (corticosteroids for CAP):